-In December of 2015, the Town of Weymouth was designated a Green Community by the Massachusetts Department of Energy Resources (DOER) and was awarded a $277,635 designation grant for local clean energy and energy efficiency projects.
-This accomplishment came after more than a year of planning by a dedicated group of individuals from multiple Town departments, including the School Department and Town Council, and strong support from Mayors Susan Kay and Robert Hedlund.
+In December 2015, the Town of Weymouth was designated a Green Community by the Massachusetts Department of Energy Resources (DOER) and was awarded a $277,635 designation grant for local clean energy and energy efficiency projects.
+This accomplishment came after more than a year of planning by a dedicated group of individuals from multiple Town departments and strong support from Mayors Susan Kay and Robert Hedlund.

-To earn designation, Weymouth had to meet the following five criteria under the Green Communities Act of 2008:
+To earn Green Community designation, Weymouth had to meet the following five criteria under the Green Communities Act of 2008:

 In 2015, Weymouth was one of 155 cities and towns to earn Green Community designation.
 At that time, Green Communities represented 54 percent of the Massachusetts population.
 All 155 Green Communities committed to reducing their energy consumption by 20 percent over five years.
 This amounts to savings of 2,153,992 MMBTu, the energy-use equivalent to heating and powering 19,698 homes, and reducing greenhouse gas (GHG) emissions by 203,538 tons (U.S.), equivalent to taking 38,866 cars off the road.

 As a Green Community, Weymouth may apply for financial assistance through the DOER’s Green Communities Competitive Grant Program to invest in energy efficiency and renewable energy projects that will reduce the Town’s energy costs and carbon footprint.

 Green Communities Designation and Grant Program